Skip to content

 2. Use parentheses for complex logic: (a or b) and c is clearer than relying on operator precedence

-3. Leverage nested field access: Don’t flatten your logs—query them directly
+3. Use nested field access: Don’t flatten your logs.
+Query them directly

 4. Use the pipe operator: Select only the fields you need for faster queries